leonardoprado03/Polaris/README.md

 setwd("src")
 shiny::runApp()
 ```
 POLARIS automatically checks for and installs any required R packages during the first execution.
+The complete source code is available in the src/ directory of this repository.
+For citation and long-term preservation, a versioned release is archived on Zenodo (DOI) and can be downloaded at https://zenodo.org/records/21724638

 🔎 Multi-database search
 Run queries across major academic databases, including PubMed, Scopus, ScienceDirect, and Semantic Scholar.